zuora/sdk-java-samples/doc/models/rating-group.md

 # RatingGroup

-Specifies a rating group based on which usage records are rated.
+Specifies how usage records shall be grouped for rating purposes.

 ## Enumeration